lodauria/IoT_Group_Project/Technology.md

 ### Additional components

-In the marina there are 2 addition components:
+In the marina there are 2 additional components:

 - **LoRaWAN gateway**, used to connect all the LoRa devices to the cloud.
 - A **Marina server** to forward messages from the LoRaWAN gateway to the MQTT broker of IoT Core and vice versa